alicolville/Weight-Tracker/readme.txt

 * **Measurements.** Support for recording measurements like Hip, Waist, Leg, Bicep, etc. Displayed on charts and tables.
 * **Custom Fields.** Define and ask your user's custom questions on weight entry forms.
 * **Photo Custom Fields**.
 Add one or more photo fields to your weight entry forms and allow your users to upload photos of their progress.
 Photos can be viewed, updated and removed by the end user and administrators.
 Handy shortcodes are provided for displaying galleries, most recent and oldest photo.
+* **Groups**.
+Define user groups and assign your user's to them.
+View Weight Difference statistics for the group as a whole.
 * **BMI.** Allows a user to specify their height.
 Once specified, their BMI is displayed next to each weight entry.
 There is also a shortcode to render the latest BMI.
 * **Email notifications.** Receive email notifications when a person updates their target or adds / edits a weight.
+* **Birthday Emails**.
+Automatically send your user's a birthday email (when they have entered a date of birth).
 * **Overall user stats.** Shortcodes that allow you to display the total lost / gained for the community and another to display a league table.
 * **Widgets.** Widgets that allow you to display the graph and quick weight entry form within any widget area.
 * **Chart and form Shortcodes.** That allow you to display the graph and quick weight entry form by placing a shortcode on any post or page.